yang-er/efcore-ext/README.md

 Entity Framework Core extensions: Batch (**Delete, Update, Insert Into Select, Merge Into, Upsert**).

+**PLEASE NOTE THAT** this extension doesn't affect the entity change tracking system.
+The delete operations and update operations won't take care of tracked entities.
+This is aimed at no-tracking updates.

+Some features like shadow properties update, value conversion hasn't been tested.
+PRs about the testcases are welcome.

 Current version supports EFCore 3.1 and EFCore 5.0.

 Targeting `netstandard2.0` and used on EFCore 3.1 projects.